 • Press Network.

-• Once your Nest scans available networks, select your Wi-Fi and, if you have one, enter your password.
+• Once your Nest is finished scanning for local networks, locate your Wi-Fi and, if necessary, enter your password.

 Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
+According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 To select Off mode on the thermostat: